winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : showTreeCBool exampleTreeC ≡ "[ True, [ False, True ] ]"
 ```

-Now we can write the code for a `Monad` evidence:
+We can write the code for a `Monad` evidence:

 ```dhall
 let monadTreeC : Monad TreeC =